Nodez is a smart home solution that brings all of its equipment on the bus

 The kid is aimed primarily at the average smart home user who wants a fully-featured system without breaking the bank.
 It’s not quite as fancy as, say, a Dropcam setup, but it’s offers bare-bones functionality at a much lower price.
 You can think of it as a sort of smart-home-theater-in-a-box solution.

 The CEO, Sait Borlak, has built multiple IoT devices for R&D organizations and the CTO, Okan Saracoglu, did work in 3D printer design and antenna theory.
-The team is based in Istanbul.
+The team is based in New York.

 I’ve seen some of the Nodez nodes in person and they looked and worked great.
 They’re shipping the final product in November 2017 and they’ve nearly hit their crowdfunding goal of $100,000.